 - ¾ cup of cold water

-Add the chickpea flower, cumin and paprika to the bowl with flaxseed meal mixture
+- Add the chickpea flour, cumin and paprika to the bowl with flaxseed meal mixture

 The preparation time is without the time it takes to make chickpea flour yourself.
 If you want to make chickpea flour from scratch add about 30 to 40 minutes depending on your food processor and how much time it take to sieve the flour.
 The batter should spread through the pan easily.
 If this is not happening the batter is to thick.
 Add small increments of water (a table spoon size) to the batter and whisk.
 The surface dries really fast so if you want big size tortillas take a big spoon.

 Calories: 93 Fat: 1.5g; Carbs: 15.3g; Sugar: 2.7g; Protein: 4.9g